The #LGR19 programme

 Charlotte discussed the work of Furtherfield, London’s longest running art and technology centre, and their approach to building a commons for the arts in the age of digital networks.

 13.15-14.00 – Lunch

 14.00-15.10 – Session four: Inspire

 Ideas for practical projects

-Looking within and beyond the cultural sector, this session will explore a range of projects that are doing something creative and practical with digital technology in order to become more socially relevant.
+Looking within and beyond the cultural sector, this session explored a range of projects that are doing something creative and practical with digital technology in order to become more socially relevant.
 Be inspired to run a feminist Wikipedia editathon or support a community’s mental health through interventions on Whatsapp and Facebook!
-Our speakers’ projects cover a range of digital tools and tactics, but all have an intention to do good.
+Our speakers’ projects covered a range of digital tools and tactics, but all had an intention to do good.

 Chris Rolls, 64 Million Artists: Creativity in Mind

 Exploring the challenges and opportunities of online peer support groups fostering everyday creativity for individuals with mental health symptoms.